shonenxnaifu/jsi-scraper/README.md

 ## Available Libraries

-This project includes the following web scraping libraries:
+This project includes the following web scraping libraries specifically for scraping jogjasonicindex.com:
 - `requests` - For making HTTP requests
 - `beautifulsoup4` - For parsing HTML/XML
 - `lxml` - For fast parsing with XPath support